Pio-Trek/Lost-My-Pet/README.md

 # 🐶 LOST MY PET
 **_IMPORTANT!_ This is my own academic graduation project.
-The project is saved in the plagiarism academic database and no part of the documentation and/or code can be copied and used again.**
+The project is saved in the international plagiarism academic database and no part of the documentation and/or code can be copied and used again.**

 ## DEMO
 Application demo has been deployed at the following link: